AJMartel/IRTriage/README.md

 Incident Response Triage: Scripted collection of system information.
 (Run As ADMINISTRATOR!)
-Original source was Triage-ir a script written by Michael Ahrendt https://code.google.com/p/triage-ir/
+Original source was Triage-ir a script written by Michael Ahrendt https://code.google.com/p/triage-ir/ Michael's last changes were posted November 2012

+I have since changed and updated the project.

 What if having a full disk image is not an option during an incident?
 Imagine that you are investigating a dozen or more possibly infected or compromised systems.